-Please join the Clean Energy States Alliance for the first in a two-part webinar series highlighting the role renewable heating and cooling campaigns play in decarbonizing buildings and in helping states meet their carbon reduction goals.
-This webinar will feature CESA's recent report, "Community Campaigns for Renewable Heating and Cooling Technologies: Four Case Studies," and will include speakers from the Massachusetts Clean Energy Center and the City of Boulder, Colorado.
+The Clean Energy States Alliance hosted a webinar highlighting the role renewable heating and cooling campaigns play in decarbonizing buildings and in helping states meet their carbon reduction goals.
+This webinar featured CESA's recent report, "Community Campaigns for Renewable Heating and Cooling Technologies: Four Case Studies," and included speakers from the Massachusetts Clean Energy Center and the City of Boulder, Colorado.

-Meg Howard from MassCEC will provide an overview of their current grant programs aimed at getting groups of homes and businesses to install renewable heating and cooling technologies such as air source heat pumps, ground source heat pumps, wood biomass pellet boilers, and solar heating and cooling.
+Meg Howard from MassCEC provided an overview of their current grant programs aimed at getting groups of homes and businesses to install renewable heating and cooling technologies such as air source heat pumps, ground source heat pumps, wood biomass pellet boilers, and solar heating and cooling.

 The communities featured in the webinar series are at the vanguard of reducing thermal energy consumption and associated emissions through the widespread installation of residential and small-scale commercial RH&C equipment.
 Their programs can serve as models for program design and can provide multiple "lessons learned" for launching future campaigns.

 - Val Stori, Clean Energy States Alliance (moderator)

 - Georgena Terry, Clean Energy States Alliance (moderator)